Influence Maximization for Social Good

 Using Social Networks to Spread Health Based Information

-This project focuses on the development of decision support systems for homeless shelter officials, who need to find the most influential homeless youth to raise awareness about HIV (and other STDs) among their peers, and to drive the homeless youth community towards safer behaviors and lifestyles.
+This project focuses on the development of decision support systems for homeless youth drop-in center staff who need to find the most influential homeless youth to raise awareness about HIV (and other sexually transmitted infections) among their peers, and to drive the homeless youth community towards safer behaviors and lifestyles.

 Influence Maximization for Social Good

 This project focuses on the study of diffusion processes in social networks of hard to reach populations (such as homeless youth) in order to spread information and raise general levels of awareness about dangerous diseases (such as HIV) among such populations.

 The end goal of this project is to reduce rates of HIV infection among disadvantaged populations by influencing and inducing behavior change in homeless youth populations that drives them towards safer practices, such as regular HIV testing.
 The goal is not only to model these influence spread phenomena, but to also develop decision support systems (and the necessary tools/algorithms/mechanisms) using which information can be spread in the social networks of homeless youth in the most efficient manner.
 Our primary focus in this project is to develop algorithms and tools which are actually usable and deployable in the real world, i.e., algorithms which can actually benefit society for good.

 HIV/AIDS is a very dangerous disease that sees no race, no color, no gender, no economic background and not even a specific age group.
 It can affect anyone, at any time if they put themselves in a situation where they could be at risk.
 HIV/AIDS kills 2 million people worldwide every year.

 HIV has an extremely high incidence among homeless youth, as they are more likely to engage in high HIV-risk behaviors (e.g., unprotected sexual activity, injection drug use) than other sub-populations.
 In fact, previous studies show that homeless youth are at 16X greater risk of HIV infection than stably housed populations.
 Thus, any attempt at eradicating HIV crucially depends on our success at minimizing rates of HIV infection among homeless youth.